GamGam1/ExpenseTracker/README.md

   * Intellji (or ide of your choice, but instructions will assume you are using Intellji)
   * Database set up (I used Postgres, and instructions will assume you are too)
 * Connecting to Database
-  * Make an `application.properties` file in the resource `backend/src/main/resources` folder, and copy the lines provided in the `application-properties-template.txt` file.
+  * Make an `application.properties` file in the resource `backend/src/main/resources` folder, and copy the lines provided in the `template-AppProp.txt` file which is located in the `template` folder.
 Fill in the blanks.
   * Run the application to make sure it is all working

+## Security

+- Passwords are securely hashed using BCrypt.
+- JWTs are used to authenticate and authorize users.
+- Only authenticated users can access protected endpoints.
+- Users can only interact with their own data.
+- Admin role can be extended to manage users or access analytics (planned).

 ## Database Information